natural preservatives used in our products

 The preservative stops products growing mould by binding microbes and preventing bugs from thriving.
 The reason this can cause an allergic reaction is that the immune systems of some people can mistakenly identify MI as a threat.

 Green People has never used MI in any of its products.
-See organic beauty products now.
+Here is a small selection of our MI-free shampoos or alternatively see our full range of organic beauty products now:

-For more information or if you have any questions please get in touch by commenting below or emailing firstname.lastname@example.org.
+For more information about our mi-free products or if you have any questions please get in touch by commenting below or emailing email@example.com.